 Maryland Weather: Coldest air of the season arrives Tuesday

-A large trough centered over southern Ontario is moving southeast toward the Mid-Atlantic tonight.
-This will bring increased snow showers to Western Maryland this evening, continuing through the night.
-Snowfall of 1-2 inches is expected, with up to 3 inches possible.
+This morning, we're waking up to temperatures in the low to mid to 30s but the wind is making it feel like the mid to upper 20s.

-Overnight temperatures will drop to the mid and upper 20s for the Baltimore Area, and to the teens in Western Maryland Winds will lessen this evening, but in Western Maryland, gusty winds combined with cold temperatures will produce wind chills of 0 to -10°.
+We're even seeing some snow showers moving across Central Maryland this morning.
+Keep in mind you could catch these flurries as you make your way to work this morning and get the kids off to school.

-The coldest day of the winter season so far will move into the region Tuesday into Tuesday night.
+The coldest air of the winter season so far will settle in today and tonight.
 Additional snow showers are expected for Western Maryland throughout the day with another inch of snow possible.
 Highs will struggle to reach the mid to upper 30s across most of Maryland.
 Western Maryland could see highs only in the teens.

-Blustery conditions are expected Tuesday morning through the evening, with northwest winds of 15-20 mph and gusts up to 30 mph, increasing to 40-45 mph in the mountains.
+Blustery conditions will be with us through the evening, with northwest winds of 15-20 mph and gusts up to 30 mph, increasing to 40-45 mph in the mountains.
 Wind chills will stay in the upper 20s in the Baltimore Area throughout the day and in the teens to single digits in Western Maryland.

-Tuesday night will be very cold, with lows in the teens in most areas, low 20s in the Baltimore Area, and single digits in Western Maryland.
+Tonight will be brutally cold, with lows in the teens in most areas, low 20s in the Baltimore Area, and single digits in Western Maryland.
 Winds will decrease after sunset, but wind chills will remain in the teens through Wednesday morning.

 High pressure will start to build in the region on Wednesday, maintaining dry conditions with afternoon temperatures warming to the 40s.
 A reinforcing cold front crossing the area Wednesday afternoon.
 Lows Wednesday night will drop back into the 20s.